 Both are 1,600 watts and reach 160 degrees.

-These dehydrators are not very portable.
+These commercial food dehydrators are not very portable.
 You can certainly move them but they are not small and it is probably not something you'll want to store away in a cupboard and get out each time you want to dehydrate something.
 You'll want a specific counter top where the dehydrator will stay.

 Mine does get moved from a room off my kitchen out to the carport for the summer months.
 I have an outdoor work area where it is used along with my Camp Chef Burner that I use for outdoor canning.